Student Code of Conduct

 The best way to avoid these interventions is to act responsibly with your device.
 Learning how to do so now, is a great habit to take with you into the workforce and college.

-For student non-compliance (refusing to hand over a phone and or disruptive and or disrespectful behavior) the staff member may either send the student to the main office with the device or call the main office/security for assistance.
+For student non-compliance (refusing to hand over their personal telecommunication device and/or disruptive and/or disrespectful behavior), the staff member may either send the student to the main office with the device or call the main office/security for assistance.
 More intense student interventions would apply in these cases.

 Dress and Appearance